-295. Directions by court.
+Directions by court.

-Upon an application by a receiver or receiver-manager of a company, whether appointed by the court or under an instrument, or upon an application by any interested person, the court may make any order it thinks fit, including,
+295. Upon an application by a receiver or receiver-manager of a company, whether appointed by the court or under an instrument, or upon an application by any interested person, the court may make any order it thinks fit, including-

-- (a) an order appointing, replacing or discharging a receiver or receivermanager and approving his accounts; - (b) an order determining the notice to be given by any person, or dispensing with notice to any person; - (c) an order declaring the rights of persons before the court or otherwise, or directing any person to do, or abstain from doing, anything; - (d) an order fixing the remuneration of the receiver or receiver-manager; - (e) an order requiring the receiver or receiver-manager, or a person by or on behalf of whom he is appointed, - to make good any default in connection with the receiver's or receiver-manager's custody or management of the property or business of the company, - (ii) to relieve any such person from any default on such terms as the court thinks fit, and - (iii) to confirm any act of the receiver or receiver-manager; and - (f) an order giving directions on any matter relating to the duties of the receiver or receiver-manager.
+(a) an order appointing, replacing or discharging a receiver or receivermanager and approving his accounts;

-296. Duties of receivers, etc.
+- (b) an order determining the notice to be given by any person, or dispensing with notice to any person; - (c) an order declaring the rights of persons before the court or otherwise, or directing any person to do, or abstain from doing, anything; - (d) an order fixing the remuneration of the receiver or receiver-manager; - (e) an order requiring the receiver or receiver-manager, or a person by or on behalf of whom he is appointed- - (i) to make good any default in connection with the receiver's or receiver-manager's custody or management of the property or business of the company; - (ii) to relieve any such person from any default on such terms as the court thinks fit; and - (iii) to confirm any act of the receiver or receiver-manager; and - (f) an order giving directions on any matter relating to the duties of the receiver or receiver-manager.

-A receiver or receiver-manager of a company shall
+Duties of receivers, etc.

-- (a) immediately give notice of his appointment to the Registrar, and of his discharge; - (b) take into his custody and control the property of the company in accordance with the court order or instrument under which he is appointed;
+296. A receiver or receiver-manager of a company shall-

-- (c) open and maintain a bank account in his name as receiver or receivermanager of the company for the moneys of the company coming under his control; - (d) keep detailed accounts of all transactions carried out by him as receiver or receiver-manager; - (e) keep accounts of his administration, which shall be available during usual business hours for inspection by the directors of the company. - (f) prepare financial statements of his administration at such intervals and in such form as are prescribed; - (g) upon completion of his duties, render a final account of his administration, in the form adopted for interim accounts under paragraph (f); and - (h) file with the Registrar a copy of any financial statement mentioned in paragraph (f) and any final account mentioned in paragraph (g) within 15 days of the preparation of the financial statement or rendering of the final account, as the circumstances require.
+- (a) immediately give notice of his appointment to the Registrar, and of his discharge; - (b) take into his custody and control the property of the company in accordance with the court order or instrument under which he is appointed; - (c) open and maintain a bank account in his name as receiver or receivermanager of the company for the moneys of the company coming under his control; - (d) keep detailed accounts of all transactions carried out by him as receiver or receiver-manager; - (e) keep accounts of his administration, which shall be available during usual business hours for inspection by the directors of the company; - (f) prepare financial statements of his administration at such intervals and in such form as are prescribed; - (g) upon completion of his duties, render a final account of his administration, in the form adopted for interim accounts under paragraph (f); and - (h) file with the Registrar a copy of any financial statement mentioned in paragraph (f) and any final account mentioned in paragraph (g) within 15 days of the preparation of the financial statement or rendering of the final account, as the circumstances require.

-297. Liability of receivers, etc.
+Liability of receivers, etc.

-(1) A receiver of assets of a company appointed under subsection (3) of section 287 or under the powers contained in any instrument but nothing in this subsection limits any right to an indemnity that he would have, apart from this subsection, or limits his liability on contracts entered into without authority, or confers any right to indemnity in respect of that liability.
+297. (1) A receiver of assets of a company appointed under subsection (3) of section 287 or under the powers contained in any instrument-